jdpaclar/NetCorePayrollAppProject/README.md

 ## Deployment

-Still working on an MSBuild proj file to publish .netCore csproj
+Still working on an MSBuild proj file to publish .netCore csproj.
+Or perhaps just do a dotnet publish

 Just do regular publish for webprojects on vs2017 Documentation for installing it on IIS: https://docs.microsoft.com/en-us/aspnet/core/publishing/iis